thanhhoann/obsidian/courses.md

 # TODOS

+_Avoiding Plagiarism_
+- Indent and put quotation marks around any words you copy from original works
+- Cite frequently when not quoting directly (every three sentences at least if you are using long passages) EVEN WHEN YOU PARAPHRASE
+- Make sure that for every citation there is a full reference in your reference section
 ## All things in this semester
 - ⚠ ISMS Report + Presentation 25/12
 - ⚠ Piz (basic) + Web Report 20/12